Idris Haron: Background

 He was the Chairman of the Malaysian Student Conference until he graduated in 1989.
 In 1993 he participated in an intensive Japanese language training at ITM before pursuing further studies in a technical field at the Kensyu Centre in Tokyo, Japan.
 He has trained by the Kandenko Corporation Ltd for six months in Tokyo, Japan, in the field of electrical distribution systems.
-Before his election to Parliament, Idris was chairman of the Alor Gajah district council.
+Before his election to Parliament, Idris was a Chairman & President of the Alor Gajah Municipal Council.

 Political career

 Idris was elected to federal parliament in the 2004 election for the newly created seat of Tangga Batu.
 In his first year in Parliament, Idris made international news for complaining that the outfits worn by stewardesses on Malaysia Airlines would result in male passengers sexually harassing the stewardesses.
 After the 2008 election, Idris was appointed a Deputy Minister for Higher Education in the government of Abdullah Ahmad Badawi.

 In the 2013 election, Idris vacated his federal parliamentary seat to contest the seat of Sungai Udang in the Malacca State Legislative Assembly.
 The move was far from a demotion: it was carried out by the Barisan Nasional coalition to install him as the Chief Minister of Malacca, replacing Mohd Ali Rustam.
 The coalition retained its majority in the state assembly and Idris was sworn in as Malacca's tenth Chief Minister.